 “We’re not done.
 This is the first stepping stone toward getting that sixth win,” Texas linebacker Jordan Hicks said.

-Those two points would loom large when the Mountaineers scored again but were still down by 10 and failed on a 2-point conversion.
+Those points would loom large when the Mountaineers scored again but were still down by 10 and failed on a 2-point conversion.
 Gray put the game out of reach with his final touchdown with 3:06 to play.

-Gray’s big second quarter had him looking like the high school All-America who set national scoring records.
+Gray’s big second quarter had him looking like the former high school All-America who set national scoring records.